-Metatarsalgia is a common foot condition that involves pain in the forefoot, usually arising following significant stress and injury to the head of the metatarsals.
+Metatarsalgia is a common foot condition that involves pain in the forefoot, usually arising after the individual experiences significant stress and/or injury to the head of the metatarsals.

-The weight of the body is naturally transferred to the feet when standing and there is a transfer of force between the feet and the ground during simple movements such as walking.
+The weight of the body is naturally transferred to the feet when standing.
+As a result, there is a transfer of force between the feet and the ground during simple movements such as walking.

-Therefore, athletes that participate in these activities are more likely to exposed the metatarsals to high levels of stress, which can result in pain and inflammation.
+Therefore, athletes that participate in these activities are more likely to expose the metatarsals to high levels of stress, which can result in pain and inflammation.

 There are several possible causes of metatarsalgia and it is associated with several other condition of the foot, including:

 - Interdigital neuroma (Morton’s neuroma)

 - Avascular necrosis

 Certain people are at an increased risk of metatarsalgia, such as those who participate in high-impact sporting activities, as well as people who wear tight-fitting or high-heeled shoes that place more stress on the metatarsals.

 The primary symptom of metatarsalgia is a pain in the foot, which may affect one or both feet.
 The pain typically presents gradually and gets worse over time, although it can also present suddenly following a specific injury.